rizzapardales/Online-Document-Request-System/README.md

 ### 🔒 Security and Privacy
 > **Objective:** Ensure the security and privacy of user data and document requests.
 >
-> **Description:** Implement robust security measures to protect user information and ensure that document handling is confidential.
+> **Description:** Implement security measures to protect user information and ensure that document handling is confidential.

 ### 📂 Document Management
 > **Objective:** Allow administrators to manage document requests efficiently.